-- Create efficiencies in the cost of building and maintaining roads (control taxes) - Preserve the mobility of collector and/or arterial roads - 3.
+- 1. Create efficiencies in the cost of building and maintaining roads (control taxes) - 2.
+Preserve the mobility of collector and/or arterial roads - 3.
 Create safe emergency vehicle access to developed properties - 4.
 Create improved intersection safety - 5.
 Create more detailed plans for transportation improvements - 6.
 Create road connectivity - 7.
-Create a range of viable transportation choices
+Create bicycle and pedestrian options